internetarchive/work-stealing/README.md

 ## License

-Kleptes is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html|).
+WorkStealing is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl.html|).
 See the LICENSE file for more information.

 ## Unit tests